News and Events for Seniors

 Current senior centre programing

-These program guides indicate current offerings from Edmonton’s various seniors centres.
+Reference the list below for the most recent information about seniors centre programming.
 If you’re interested in taking part in any of these programs, please contact the centre directly to verify if an activity is taking place.
 Due to the rapidly evolving nature of the COVID-19 pandemic, seniors serving organizations have needed to quickly pivot their programming on a regular basis.
 Following the Alberta Government’s November 24 emergency announcement, several seniors serving organizations have suspended in-person programming, however, many continue to offer online and phone programming.

 - Edmonton Seniors Centre: Online programming only

-- Mill Woods Seniors Association: In-person programming suspended, online programming available
+- Mill Woods Seniors Association: Online programming only

 - North Edmonton Seniors Association: Programming suspended until 2021